Please Wait!

 We encourage medical appointments to be made for holiday times or after school, but understand that this is not always possible, particularly for children with ongoing or complex medical needs.
 Staff will endeavour to support children who have had time off to 'catch-up' and also to provide support for children who are absent from school with a long-term illness.

 Exclusions are rare and only carried out in extreme circumstances.
-The school has a clear Behaviour Policy (found on our website under the 'Our School' tab/Policies) which is followed by all staff.
+The school has a clear Behaviour Policy (found on our website) which is followed by all staff.
 This policy is reviewed on a cycle by the SLT and governing body.

-We work with external agencies in order to avoid behaviours which would possibly lead to exclusion including Behaviour Support and the Early Help Team.
+We work with external agencies in order to support behaviours which could possibly lead to exclusion including Behaviour Support and the Early Help Team.

 We value attendance and set high attendance targets.
 If we notice any attendance issues the class teacher, in the first instance, would contact the parent to see if there was anything that we could help with as a school to improve attendance figures.
 If attendance did not improve, a member of the SLT could follow up this discussion and invite the parent in to discuss this further.
 Letters for children whose attendance which drops below our target percentage are sent out termly from the school office.